aoijs/website/src/content/docs/functions/getTimeout.md

 ---
 title: $getTimeout
-description: $getTimeout returns information about the specified timeout.
+description: $getTimeout returns information about a specific timeout.
 id: getTimeout
 ---

-`$getTimeout` returns information about the specified timeout.
+`$getTimeout` returns information about a specific timeout.

 ## Usage